The Blockchain, Cryptocurrencies and the Cryptoeconomy

 [* = A truly "Turing complete" computer would be vulnerable to the problem of not being able to identify in advance programs which would run forever (the so called "halting problem") but the EVM prevents this by only allowing operations which have been paid for in advance using allocated tokens of pre-paid "gas" (see below).]

 The Ethereum project thus offers decentralised computing facilities to anyone who wants to use the system, with processing work on the EVM being paid for as "gas" in units of the Ethereum system's own cryptocurrency (which is called "Ether").
-As in the Bitcoin model the Ethereum blockchain is presently maintained by miners who are paid in the system's cryptocurrency (which is in this case Ether).
-Ether can be used as "gas" (i.e. to power operations on the EVM) or to purchase goods and services elsewhere (ether being widely used like Bitcoin as a cryptocurrency in its own right).
+As in the Bitcoin model the Ethereum blockchain was originally maintained by miners who were paid in the system's cryptocurrency (which is in this case called "ether"), though in 2022 maintainance of the main Ethereum blockchain switched from "Proof of Work" to "Proof of Stake", making mining of ether [ETH] effectively obsolete.
+Whatever the method of creation or how it has been obtained, ether can be used as "gas" to power operations on the EVM or to purchase goods and services elsewhere (ether being used like Bitcoin as a cryptocurrency in its own right).